wendyverdonk93/docs/content/integrations/pwa/pwa-studio/_index.md

 description : "Easily integrate MultiSafepay payment solutions into your PWA webshop with the free and completely new MultiSafepay plugin that adds GraphQL support"
 weight: 130
 logo: "/logo/Plugins/Magento_PWA.svg"
-title_short: "PWA Studio,  ScandiPWA and more"
+title_short: "PWA Studio and more"
 description_short: "Easily integrate MultiSafepay payment solutions into your PWA webshop with the free plugin."
 ---